 It is unclear that children care that custody is now called “decision making responsibility” and that access is now called “parenting time”.
 For them, call it what you will, but living in two separate residences is not something that they really want to do.

-Modern judges seem to be of the view that it should be close to shared parenting with roughly equal parenting time absent some clear evidence that that arrangement isn’t workable, “workable” focussing primarily on what is workable from the parents’ point of view rather than the children living in one place.
+Modern judges seem to be of the view that it should be close to shared parenting with roughly equal parenting time absent some clear evidence that that arrangement isn’t workable, “workable” focusing primarily on what is workable from the parents’ point of view rather than the children living in one place.

 It may be that in the understandable drive to reduce conflict, promote settlement, reduce the burden on an already overburdened court system, the law regarding parenting post-separation has created for children, from their perspective, a life that really stinks.